Extreme Rules (2013)

-The 2013 Extreme Rules was the fifth annual Extreme Rules professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on May 19, 2013, at the Scottrade Center in St. Louis, Missouri.
-The concept of Extreme Rules is that the event features various hardcore-based matches.
+The 2013 Extreme Rules was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fifth annual Extreme Rules event and took place on May 19, 2013, at the Scottrade Center in St. Louis, Missouri.
+The theme of the event was that it featured various hardcore-based matches.

 Eight matches took place on the event's card and one Pre-Show match was livestreamed on YouTube.
 Five of the main card's matches were contested under a hardcore stipulation.
 In the main event, Brock Lesnar defeated Triple H in a Steel Cage match.
-In other prominent matches, WWE Champion John Cena and Ryback fought to a no contest in a Last Man Standing match, Dean Ambrose defeated Kofi Kingston to capture the WWE United States Championship, The Shield (Seth Rollins and Roman Reigns) defeated Team Hell No (Kane and Daniel Bryan) in a tornado tag team match to capture their first WWE Tag Team Championship, and Randy Orton defeated Big Show in an Extreme Rules match.
+In other prominent matches, WWE Champion John Cena and Ryback fought to a no contest in a Last Man Standing match, Dean Ambrose defeated Kofi Kingston to capture the WWE United States Championship, The Shield (Seth Rollins and Roman Reigns) defeated Team Hell No (Kane and Daniel Bryan) in a tornado tag team match to win their first WWE Tag Team Championship, and Randy Orton defeated Big Show in an Extreme Rules match.

 The 2013 event's scheduling replaced Over the Limit as the year's May PPV.
-Extreme Rules 2013 received 231,000 buys, down from last year's event of 263,000.
+Extreme Rules 2013 received 231,000 pay-per-view buys, down from previous year's event of 263,000.
+This was the final Extreme Rules event to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the last to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December.

 Production

 Background

-The event was held at the Scottrade Center in St. Louis, Missouri.
+The fifth annual Extreme Rules event was held at the Scottrade Center in St. Louis, Missouri.

-Extreme Rules was an annual professional wrestling pay-per-view (PPV) produced by WWE since 2009.
+Extreme Rules was an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2009.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
-The 2013 Extreme Rules event was the fifth Extreme Rules and took place on May 19, 2013, at the Scottrade Center in St. Louis, Missouri.
-The 2013 event also replaced Over the Limit for that year's May PPV.
+The fifth Extreme Rules event was scheduled for May 19, 2013, at the Scottrade Center in St. Louis, Missouri.
+It replaced Over the Limit for that year's May PPV.